pauldambra/pauldambra.github.io/_posts/2016-08-20-powershell-on-linux.md

 iex "git checkout master" *> $null
 ```

-There were a couple of differences because PowerShell insisted on evaluating the command strings and it turns out '&' and '<' are reserved for future use.
+There were a couple of differences because PowerShell insisted on evaluating the command strings.
+And it turns out ‘&’ and ‘<’ are "reserved for future use".

-Both were relatively easy to write, are relatively easy to read, run correctly, and give the correct output.
+Both were relatively easy to write, relatively easy to read, run correctly, and give the correct output.

 # More Complex Example